 Things To Keep in Mind When Buying a Driver

-The perfect drive, however, is also the most exciting shot to hit and witness.
+The perfect drive is the most exciting shot to hit and witness.
 It provides the player with a feeling of achievement that few other shots can emulate.

 It is for this reason that equipment manufacturers spend billions of dollars in R&D and release new equipment every year.

-Most players will stick to tried and tested drivers for many years with the average number of rounds that a diver is used being around 200 – 300.
-This excludes the visits to the driving range.
+Most players will stick to tried and tested drivers for many years; with the average number of rounds that a driver is used set at around 200 – 300.
+This excludes visits to the driving range.

-There are many categories for comparing equipment and a few categories are mentioned below.
-This review will focus on the category where there are the most active players namely the Most Forgiving Drivers for Mid to High Handicappers.
+There are many categories for comparing equipment, a few of which are mentioned below.
+This review will focus on the category where there are the most active players; namely the most forgiving drivers for mid to high handicappers.

-Although most drivers were released as pairs, e.g. TaylorMade M5/M6, we will highlight the major differences between the clubs but only review the one that is most applicable to the mid to high handicappers.
+Although most drivers were released as pairs, for e.g. TaylorMade M5/M6, we will highlight the major differences between the clubs, but only review the one that is most applicable to the mid to high handicappers.

-It is advisable to have a club fitting with your local club pro to ensure that you will gain maximum benefit and consistency from your driver
+It is advisable to have a club fitting with your local club professional to ensure that you gain maximum benefit and consistency from your driver

-The player skill level should play a big role in the decision of the equipment purchased.
+The player’s skill level should impact greatly on the final decision of equipment purchased.
 Although the advertisers would want you to believe that the newest driver would add a major distance advantage to your game, this is not always the case.

-Purchase the equipment that will suit your game and budget rather than spending vast amounts on equipment that will not add value.
-It is recommended that the money is rather spent to do a proper fitting with a professional to achieve better results.
+Purchase the equipment that will suit your game and budget, rather than spending vast amounts on equipment that will not add value.
+It is recommended that the money should subsequently be spent on arranging a fitting with a professional in order to achieve better results.

 This review is based on the intermediate players (mid to high handicappers).
-A brief description of the categories for the reader to decide whether they fall into this category.
+Please find a brief description of the categories for the reader to decide whether they fall into this category.

 The players in this group require as much assistance as possible.
-In most cases, this means less equipment, basic fitting until a constant swing is established.
+In most cases, this means less equipment and basic fitting until a constant swing is established.
 Purchase the most forgiving clubs on the market and improve your game.

 The majority of players fall into this category and this is where the equipment reviewed will add the most value.

-The clubs chosen should mostly be forgiving for the off-center hits as up to 90 percent of hits in this category are still off-center.
+The clubs chosen should be mostly forgiving for the off-center hits as consequently up to 90 percent of hits in this category are still off-center.

-Even in this category players, even some professional players, still use forgiving equipment.
+Even in this category players (including some professional players) still use forgiving equipment.

-Most heads released conforms to the maximum of 460cc.
-It is advisable to purchase a driver with the maximum size and very few players will benefit from smaller sized heads.
+Most heads released conform to the maximum of 460cc.
+It is advisable to purchase a driver with the maximum size as very few players benefit from smaller sized heads.